 ― John Berger

 Aaron is an American Commercial / Editorial and Portrait photographer currently based in Madrid, Spain with his family.

 He is known for his creative yet personal approach and his ability to quickly put his subjects at ease to get unique, natural expressions and interesting perspectives.

 Ahh, You Want The Whole Story?

 Aaron is an American Commercial / Editorial and Portrait photographer currently living in Madrid, Spain, with his family.
-He is also Marketing Director for an online photography magazine, Medium Format Magazine, and a co-founder of a startup photography education group, Journal of Seeing.
 While people are his primary subject, he is obsessed with light and shadows.
 He can often be found chasing little arrangements in light and shadow that happen all around us.
 When he is not in his home studio, you’ll likely find him shooting street photography, writing or traveling.

 His love for portraiture in grounded in his need to give back and his driving interest in our human condition and what makes each person unique and beautiful.
-After a long career in Fundraising and Non-Profit Leadership, working with Pediatric Cancer Patients, WorldWide Humanitarian Organizations and Inner City Youth, the people he met and the stories that filled him up called him to a more personal expression of creativity.
+After a long career in Fundraising and Non-Profit Leadership, working with Pediatric Cancer Patients, WorldWide Humanitarian Organizations and At Risk Youth, the people he met and the stories that filled him up called him to a more personal expression of creativity.
 At that point, he turned full time to photography and telling human stories with light and expression.

 Originally from Oklahoma, he was raised in Houston, TX.
 Although, you wouldn’t be able to tell that from his accent.
 After graduating from University with a double degree in Psychology and Literature, he lived in Bourges, France; Boston, MA; and Odawara, Japan, before returning to Houston, where he accidentally fell in love, got 2 dogs, bought a house and had a son.
-His love of travel eventually led him to Madrid in the Fall of 2017, where he currently resides with his wife and son, and 1 dog, Frida.
+His love of travel eventually led him to sell everything and move to Madrid in the Fall of 2017, where he currently resides with his wife and son.